EmilStenstrom/django-components/README.md

 - `{% slot <name> %}`/`{% endslot %}`: Declares a new slot in the component template.
 - `{% fill <name> %}`/`{% endfill %}`: (Used inside a `component` tag pair.)
 Fills a declared slot with the specified content.

 Let's update our calendar component to support more customization.
-We'll add `slot` tag pairs to its template, _calendar.html_.
+We'll add `slot` tag pairs to its template, _template.html_.

 ```htmldjango
 <div class="calendar-component">